Currency Forecast 2026: Live GBP, EUR & USD Predictions

 Live rates — updated daily

-Currency Forecast 2026: GBP, EUR & USD Exchange Rate Predictions
+Currency Forecast 2026: Live GBP, EUR & USD Predictions

-Live exchange rates, weekly expert analysis and 2026 exchange rate predictions for pound, euro and dollar — from Anthony Bull and the Cambridge Currencies team.
-Updated 22 April 2026 following this morning’s UK CPI print of 3.3%, ahead of the 30 April triple central bank decision week.
+Live exchange rates, weekly expert analysis and 2026 currency predictions for the pound, euro and dollar — from Anthony Bull and the Cambridge Currencies team.
+Updated 30 April 2026, after a triple central bank week that produced two split votes and a confirmed hawkish hold.

 GBP/EUR today